-The 27th USC Chan Occupational Science Symposium, “Occupations, Disrupted: Pandemics and the Reshaping of Everyday Life,” will be held on November 5, 2021.
+The 27th USC Chan Occupational Science Symposium, “Occupations, Disrupted: Pandemics and the Reshaping of Everyday Life,” was held on November 5, 2021.

 2019 | 26th Symposium

 Celebrating the past and mobilizing the future ⟩

 The 26th USC Chan Occupational Science Symposium, “Celebrating the past and mobilizing the future,” was held on Sept.
 19, 2019, at USC’s Caruso Catholic Center.

 2016 | 25th Symposium

 The 25th USC Chan Occupational Science Symposium, “Behavior Change: Theories Informing Occupational Science,” was hosted on September 23, 2016, at the Radisson Hotel Los Angeles Midtown at USC.